Canning Recipes that Actually Taste Good

 I think the main issue with canning and having poor results from recipes comes from the fact that creativity is limited.
 It is limited because of the need to maintain safety in recipes and therefore you get recipes from those who can test in a lab or to those who make small tweaks to a preexisting canning recipe.

-After years of trial and error, I am sharing all of my favorite recipes from canning books.
-As you will see, I have made small adjustments to a few of these.
-In canning the rule of thumb is not to change anything from a recipe that could affect the acidity or viscosity.
+After years of trial and error, I am sharing all of my favorite recipes from canning books and those I have adapted to make my own.
+I know, I know.
+I just said you can’t change much in a canning recipe.
+To clarify, in canning the rule of thumb is not to change anything from a recipe that could affect the acidity or viscosity.

 But there are ways to safely make a few tweaks like adjusting salt, sugar, and dried spices for example.
 To protect the property and work of others, I won’t be sharing the full recipes here, only pointing you to the source where the recipe can be found.